LorenzDuremdes/Second-Brain/psychological trauma.md

 # [[psychiatry]]
 ## [[antidepressant]]
 1. antidepressants → patients with ↮ without histories of abuse or neglect
-	1. research has shown that depressed patients without prior histories of abuse or neglect tend to respond much better to antidepressants than patients with those backgrounds^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
-177]^[C. B. Nemeroff, et al., “Differential Responses to Psychotherapy Versus Pharmacotherapy in Patients with Chronic Forms of Major Depression and Childhood Trauma,” Proceedings of the National Academy of Sciences of the United States of America 100, no. 24 (2003): 14293–96.
-See also C. Heim, P. M. Plotsky, and C. B. Nemeroff, “Importance of Studying the Contributions of Early Adverse Experience to Neurobiological Findings in Depression,” Neuropsychopharmacology 29, no. 4 (2004): 641–48.]
+	1. research has shown that depressed patients without prior histories of abuse or neglect tend to respond much better to antidepressants than patients with those backgrounds^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+177]^[C. B. Nemeroff, et al., “Differential Responses to [[Psychotherapy]] Versus [[Pharmacotherapy]] in Patients with Chronic Forms of Major [[Depression]] and Childhood Trauma,” Proceedings of the National Academy of Sciences of the United States of America 100, no. 24 (2003): 14293–96.
+See also C. Heim, P. M. Plotsky, and C. B. Nemeroff, “Importance of Studying the Contributions of Early Adverse Experience to Neurobiological Findings in [[Depression]],” Neuropsychopharmacology 29, no. 4 (2004): 641–48.]

 # related
 2. [[involuntary musical imagery]]